Rhun Hir ap Maelgwn

 Rhun ap Maelgwn Gwynedd (died c.
 586), also known as Rhun Hir ap Maelgwn Gwynedd (Rhun the Tall, son of Maelgwn Gwynedd), sometimes spelt as 'Rhûn', was King of Gwynedd (reigned c.
 547 – c.
 586).
 He came to the throne on the death of his father, King Maelgwn Gwynedd.
-There are no historical records of his reign in this early age.
+There are no historical records of his reign at this early age.
 A story preserved in both the Venedotian Code and an elegy by Taliesin says that he waged a war against Rhydderch Hael of Alt Clut and the kings of Gododdin or Manaw Gododdin.
 The small scattered settlement of Caerhun in the Conwy valley is said to be named for him, though without strong authority.
 Rhun also appears in several medieval literary stories, as well as in the Welsh Triads.
 His wife was Perwyr ferch Rhûn "Ryfeddfawr" and their son was Beli ap Rhun "Hîr".

 Rhun ap Maelgwn appears in the royal genealogies of the Harleian genealogies, Jesus College MS. 20, and Hengwrt MS. 202.
 The Bonedd y Saint (Descent of the Saints) says that he is the ancestor of Saint Edeyrn (the Bonedd y Saint says that Edeyrn was the great-grandson of Rhun, while Hengwrt MS. 202 says that he was the grandson of Rhun).